 Keeping Advertising Co-Creation Safe and Ethical

-Coproduction with children and young people is a new practice emerging in the advertising industry.
+Co-creation (co-production or co-design) with children and young people is a new practice emerging in the advertising industry.
 It’s particularly relevant to brands and organisations who care deeply about children and young people as audiences, consumers, and beneficiaries of their work.
 Coproduction supports companies to consult and collaborate deeply and creatively, generating value for their businesses whilst supporting young people in their education, wellbeing and development.

-6. Young people help prepare the campaign launch including behind the scenes footage and press releases
+6. Young people help prepare the campaign launch, including behind the scenes footage and press releases

 5. Some young people have current challenges, or past experiences, which make it particularly important that they take part; but that comes with extra risk – for example, of triggering difficult memories.
 Everyone must be ‘referred’ to the project by a professional adult with an overview of their current presentation and background.
-Young people give their consent for this information sharing, and data protection policies are carefully managed so that it’s possible to create a detailed assessment of the risk to each child created by the group’s mix of participants.
+Young people give their consent for this information sharing, and data protection policies are carefully managed so that it’s possible to create a detailed assessment of the risk to each child produced by the group’s mix of participants.

 7. Advertising coproduction with children must be resourced and financed in the same way as any other agency-led campaign; to fund it at a lower level is to devalue young people’s contribution.